 The Los Angeles Dodgers will try to regain the lead when their National League Division Series shifts to Washington Sunday tied at one game apiece.

-Ryu had a no-decision in a 4-2 victory July 26 in Washington, allowing one run and eight hits in 6 2/3 innings in a game Sanchez also started.
+Ryu had a no-decision in a 4-2 victory July 26 in Washington, allowing one run and eight hits in 6 2/3 innings.

 Ryu was 14-5 with a major-league-best 2.32 ERA in the regular season.
 He was second in the National League with a 6.79 strikeout-to-walk ratio and fewest home runs allowed per nine innings, 0.84, third in walks plus hits per inning, 1.01, opponents’ on-base percentage, .263, and base runners allowed per nine innings, 9.26.